Ammelll/WynnGuessr/README.md

 ```
 If your deployment location changes, one will have to edit the "localhost" within files to the ip of their preference.

-To setup the SQL database install via sql.sql
+To setup the SQL database install via sql.sql and alter the username and password for the database accordingly